FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 March 11, 2006 -- For the first time in the last 31 regular season games in this series, at least one of the teams did not score two goals or less as the Sabres prevailed in an unusually high scoring affair 6-5.
 Mike Grier got the GWG with 4.6 seconds left in the afternoon game at Philly.
 Buffalo had a lopsided 14-1 shots advantage in the third period and scored the only two goals.
 The Flyers led 2-0 after one and 5-4 after two.
 Daniel Briere and J.P.
 Dumont each had three points in the second period.
 Afterwards, Peter Forsberg said "We could have won.
 In the third, we stopped playing again.
 We came out 5-4 and stopped playing.
 They totally outplayed us in the third.
 We're not skating, not hitting, not doing anything."

-April 24, 2006 -- In Game 2 at Buffalo, the Sabres led 5-0 a after the first period and won 8-2.
-Jason Pominville and J.P.
-Dumont each had hat tricks, the eighth time in NHL history teammates to have hat tricks in the same game.
+April 24, 2006 -- In Game 2 at Buffalo, the Sabres led 5-0 after the first period and won 8-2.
+Jason Pominville (3-1-4) and J.P.
+Dumont (3-1-4) became the eighth teammates in NHL history teammates to have hat tricks in the same game.
 Ryan Miller made 20 saves.
 Paul Gaustad (0-3-3) had three points.
 Denis Gauthier wasejected in the second period for checking-from-behind.
 Robert Esche (5 saves, 10 shots) was replaced by Antero Niittymaki (15 saves, 18 shots).
 Buffalo went 3-for-12 on PPs, the Flyers were 0-for-3.
 The Flyers had 61 PIMs to Buffalo's 12.
 After the game Buffalo head coach Lindy Ruff said "Use a different word if you want, but I thought they did.
 The more they acted like idiots, the more we wanted to play."
 Flyers' head coach Ken Hitchcock said "That's Lindy's opinion.
 I've seen his teams do the same thing.
 So he ought not to talk about that."
 Post-game -- http://www.youtube.com/watch?v=mST3lcwS0l0

-April 26, 2006 -- In Game 3 in Philly, Peter Forsberg (2-1-3) scored consecutive goals to put Philly on top 3-1, the second off the back of Ryan Miller's jersey, and assisted on an ENG to spark the Flyers to a 4-2 win.
+April 26, 2006 -- In Game 3 at Philly, Peter Forsberg (2-1-3) scored consecutive goals to put Philly on top 3-1, the second off the back of Ryan Miller's jersey, and assisted on an ENG to spark the Flyers to a 4-2 win.
 Simon Gagne had eight shots and (1-1-2) two points.
 Mike Knuble (0-2-2) had two assists.
 Robert Esche had a strong outing with 26 saves.
 Buffalo held a 10-3 shots advantage in the third period, 28-27 overall.
 The Flyers' PK was 7-for-7 and Brian Savage scored a key SHG to knot the game early in the first period.

-April 28, 2006 --In Game 4, the Flyers electrified the home crowd with a 5-4 victory to even the series.
-Peter Forsberg (2-1-3) was stellar as the Flyers rallied from an early 2-0 deficit.
-Daniel Briere gave the Sabres a 2-0 lead nine seconds after exiting the penalty box.
-He streaked in on a breakaway but was stopped by Robert Esche, however, Eric Desjardins unintentionally knocked Esche and the puck into the net.
+April 28, 2006 --In Game 4 at Philly, Peter Forsberg (2-1-3) was sensational and Robert Esche made 26 saves in the Flyers' 5-4 win.
+Daniel Briere (2-0-2) gave Buffalo a 2-0 lead nine seconds after exiting the penalty box as he streaked in on a breakaway but was stopped by Robert Esche; however, Eric Desjardins unintentionally knocked Esche and the puck into the net.
 Briere later evened the score 3-3 on a PPG in the third period but R.J.
 Umberger (9:51) scored the tie-breaking goal.
-Forsberg, who earlier had a sensational assist, added a goal with 49 seconds to play to give the Flyers a 5-3 lead.
-Esche had 26 saves including a penalty shot attempt by Derek Roy and a short-handed breakaway by Mike Grier, who scored a SHG with 19 seconds left to finish the scoring.
+Forsberg, who earlier had a sensational assist on Desjardins' goal (1-1-2), scored with 49 seconds to play to give the Flyers a 5-3 lead.
+Among Esche's saves included a penalty shot attempt by Derek Roy and a short-handed breakaway by Mike Grier, who scored a SHG with 19 seconds left to finish the scoring.

 April 30, 2006 -- In Game 5 at Buffalo, the Sabres scored a goal in each period and won 3-0.
 Ryan Miller made 24 saves.
 Tim Connolly scored a first period PPG and J.P.
 Dumont added a PPG in the final minute of the second period.
 Robert Esche made 30 saves in the loss.
 Buffalo held a 14-3 shots advantage in the first period and a 1-0 lead.